scssphp/scssphp/docs/docs/index.md

 ### Import Paths

-When you import a file using the `{% raw %}@{% endraw %}import` directive, the current path of your PHP script is used as the search path by default.
-This is often not what you want, so there are two methods for manipulating the import path:
+When you import a file using the `{% raw %}@{% endraw %}import` directive, the import is resolved relatively to the current file.
+The input of `compile` is considered to be in the current working directory (`getcwd()`) unless its path is provided.
-`addImportPath`, and `setImportPaths`.
+In case you want to load files from other folders, there are two methods for manipulating the import path: `addImportPath`, and `setImportPaths`.

 * `addImportPath($path)` will append `$path` to the list of the import paths that are searched.